Creekrat/reading-notes/introtofunctions.md

        And String

        String has only one operator
 - +
-        USed to join things on either side of the string. and joining two or more strings is called a *Concatenation*
+ Used to join things on either side of the string. and joining two or more strings is called a  *Concatenation*

 now numbers get a little funky...

  a number becomes a string when in quotes, but put one number into quotes and the other not into quotes you messed somthing up.
 Now with that said, a number added to a string becomes a part of that string...

 **Functions**

 Functions let you group a series of statements together to preform a task.

 You can wrap specific codes into a function so it doesn't have to be repeated and it can be used anywhere.

 Declare a function using the Function *Keyword* then give the function a name followed by parenthesis.
 Now the statementd that perform these sit in a code block within curly brackets.

 now you must declare a function first before calling it but once it is declared you call a function by executing the statements.

 Now some functions must run with specific tasks in mind.

 If this is the case indicate what the function needs in the parenthesis after the function name.
 These items are known as Parameters of a function.

 Now don't get Parameters confused with Arguments.
 They may be alike in some ways but they have their subtle difference:

 particular details or numeracle variables are arguments and the parameters are just the names of variables within functions.

 Some functions return info to the code that called them.
 Lke a calculator.

 [<==Back](README.md)